Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

  - a type (C++ type `std::string') among "Dirichlet", "Neumann", "Periodic",
  - a value (C++ type `double`), equal to zero by default.

-!!! example "Extract of the input data file with the Finite Element mesh and its associated Neumann boundary conditions"
+!!! example "Extract of the input data file with the mesh and its associated Neumann boundary conditions"

     ```c++ hl_lines="10-11"
         //---------------------------------------